(see Affirmative Action)

 Affirmation is intoxicating and addictive (possessive).
+It blinds you to the deceitfulness and wickedness of your heart, deceitful in thinking that pleasure, i.e., "feeling good" is the standard for "good" instead of doing the father's/Father's will and wicked in hating authority for getting in the way of pleasure.
 Once put into praxis, it is difficult, if not impossible, for the child to overcome its control over him on his own since his carnal nature, i.e., his desiring the carnal pleasures of the 'moment' and his resentment toward (resisting) restraint (hating the restrainer), 'justified' (affirmed) by others, now has control over (possessing) his thoughts and actions.
 Affirmation is "positive" in nature, validating a person's natural (carnal) desires of the 'moment' and his ability to achieve them.
 Neurolinguistics (imbedded statements in questions), starts with I, affirming another persons (or your own) ability to do something they (or you) desire, overcoming (sidestepping/circumventing/bypassing), i.e., negating any "negativity" which stands in the way.
 Action taken with affirmation, 'justifies' the thought and the action over and therefore against any restraint which might be inhibiting or blocking it.
 Children in affirmation question, challenge, disobey, i.e., defy their parent's, i.e., the father's/Father's authority when it gets in the way of their natural (carnal) desires of the 'moment.'
 The same is true for adults in education, in the workplace, in government, and even in the "church."